 1. Make sure the power-cable connectors are securely connected to the power supply and to the radio.
 2. Make sure the power-cable polarity is correct.
 3. Make sure the power supply is turned on.
 4. Measure the voltage at the power-cable connector to the radio.
-Adjust the power supply to within the radio operating voltage (see [Table 1-1](#)).
-5. Verify that any current setting on the supply (or current limiting device) is not less than the maximum current draw of the radio (see [Table 1-1](#)).
+Adjust the power supply to within the rated operating voltage.
+5. Verify that current limiting on the supply is not less than the maximum current draw.
 6. Replace the power cable.
 7. Replace the radio.
-See "[Replacing a Radio](#)" on page 47.
+See "[Replacing a Radio](#)" on page 31.

-Antenna Problems
+6.3 Antenna Problems

-- Transmissions from or to the radio are poor or absent. - The radio's RF ANT LED is on.
+- Transmissions from or to the radio are poor or absent.